 Since then I’ve been gathering video footage from the manufacturing plants from the arcade Golden age.
 The problem is there’s not much of it around, and most of what is out there, isn’t the best quality, and is buried deep across the web.
 But it’s definitely worth us taking a look at it, as it gives great context to the production requirements and challenges of the arcade manufacturers of the early 80s.

 Talking of Pac-Man, let’s get started with Midway.
 In this first video, we can see the Ms Pac-Man assembly line at the Midway factory in 1982.
 This game of course, was the even more lucrative follow-up to Pac-Man.
-To get a sense of scale, pay attention particularly from the 2:04 mark – you’ll see row upon row of the full blue upright cabinet, and several rows of the cabaret design with wood grain sides.
-Other things of note worth taking in are the construction of wiring looms at the 4:00 mark, and the component parts of the control panel being built at around 13:00 minutes:
+To get a sense of scale, pay attention at the rows upon rows of the full blue upright cabinet, and several rows of the cabaret design with wood grain sides.
+Other things of note worth taking in are the construction of wiring looms, and the component parts of the control panel being built:

 Some great clear footage there.
 Of course Ms Pac-Man was comfortably the most commercially successful classic arcade game of the era, with over 115,000 cabinets rolled off the end of this very production line.